 Call them clones, imitators or charlatans, these common ballplayers are often confused for others with the same name and a more accomplished career.

 By Eric Gouldsberry, This Great Game—Posted January 15, 2015

 When the Boston Red Sox hired Joe Morgan as their new manager midway through the 1988 season, you, I and a million other people probably had the same thought: So, the Hall-of-Fame second baseman has decided to take on the role of a skipper.
 But it wasn’t that Joe Morgan.
 Instead, it was the other Joe.
 The one who hit .193 over four big league seasons spent mostly as a backup.
 The one no one had ever heard of before.
 The one who had enough humor that when he began receiving autograph requests in the mail from those thinking he was that Joe, he signed them and sent them back anyway.

-The law of averages dictate that of the roughly 18,000 guys who have played major league baseball, there’s going to be some duplicate names among them.
+There have been roughly 18,000 guys who have played major league baseball; the law of averages dictates that there’s going to be some duplicate names among them.
 There have been five Bob Smiths, four Bob Allens, five John Sullivans and four Harry Taylors.
 These are all players with popular names and mostly forgettable baseball careers; be asked about any one of them in the game of baseball and you might respond with a quizzical shrug.

 There have been many instances, however, where nondescript players are buried in the shadows of legendary players with similar names, like the other Joe Morgan.
 For those guys, the conversation usually and quickly goes something like this: